Photo: © StockholmMuseum.comRoyal Swedish Opera: Stockholmâs Grand Stage Since 1773

 Just west of the Royal Palace stands Riddarholmen Church, one of the most historically significant royal monuments in Sweden.
 For centuries this Gothic church served as the burial site of Swedish monarchs.

 Beginning with King Gustav II Adolf in the 17th century, generations of kings and queens were laid to rest here.
+Among those buried here are Karl XI, Karl XII, Karl XIII, and Karl XIV Johan, whose tombs trace the transition from the age of empire to the modern Bernadotte dynasty.
 The church therefore preserves a remarkable dynastic record of Swedenâs royal lineage.

 Its distinctive iron spire rising above Riddarholmen island has become one of Stockholmâs most recognizable historic silhouettes.